Join the RHS today and support our charitable work

-Unlike most aphids which are active during the spring and summer, the green spruce aphid causes damage to spruce trees (Picea species) over the winter months.
+Unlike most aphids which are active during the spring and summer, the green spruce aphid is most active during the winter.
+It can cause needle drop on spruce trees (Picea species).

-Green spruce aphid is a sap-sucking insect that infests spruce trees (Picea species).
+Green spruce aphid is a sap-sucking insect that infests spruce trees (Picea species) causing needle drop.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)